Storm Highway by Dan Robinson

 The impact of that infringement on my life has been devastating and crippling.
 Instead of being able to do my photography and video full time, I have in recent years had to start relying on other part-time and sometimes full-time employment to keep my bills paid. it's not that my work isn't generating revenue any longer.
 Quite the contrary - it's generating more than it ever has in my career, but most of that money is not coming to me - it's going to the social media companies and the thieves who reupload stolen copies of my videos and photos.
 Ultimately, if my infringement mitigation actions fail to produce enough results in the coming years, I may have to shut my entire photography and video operation down.
 You see, I am not a mega-corporation like Disney or Warner Brothers that can absorb that kind of loss.
 Neither are many of my colleagues who also are going through the same thing.

 It is from that place that I have launched an all-out war on copyright infringement in recent years, and I have recently ramped up that effort significantly.
-So much so that I'm re-publishing this article in anticipation of the usual criticisms that come along with fighting copyright battles.
 This is a task that I take no pleasure in and of which I would prefer to not have to take part, but it must be done to counter this existential threat to my life's work.
 I have signed on with rights management agencies and legal representation to attempt to both take down infringing copies of my work and recover some of that lost income.
 Those processes typically progress very slowly and involve significant costs of their own: attorneys, court costs, numerous copyright registrations and services from other professionals.
 Even after all of that, it is almost certain that I will never recover even a fraction of what has been taken from me.

 USCO certificate